RobH0/ottergram/README.md

 # Ottergram

-Post and share your favrite photos.
+Post and share your favorite photos.

 ![](GIF)